fenner/probe-clarification/draft-fenner-probe-clarification.md

   clear, then set the State field to reflect the state of the ARP table or Neighbor Cache entry that represents the probed interface.

+* Copy the ICMP Extension Structure, ICMP Extension Object, and Data (if any) from the Extended Echo Request message.

 * Set the Checksum appropriately.

 * Forward the ICMP Extended Echo Reply to its destination.